 Applicants must have the professional competencies as well as appropriate qualifications necessary to complete the proposed action.
-The applicants must demonstrate the ability to attract staff members with proven expertise in the media literacy sector and in the media sector.

 In this respect, applicants have to submit a declaration on their honour, and the following supporting documents:

-- curriculum vitae or description of the profile of the people primarily responsible for managing and implementing the operation (accompanied where appropriate, like in the field of research and education, by a list of relevant publications); - the organisation's activity reports; - an exhaustive lists of previous projects and activities performed and connected to the policy field of a given call or to the actions to be carried out;
+- curriculum vitae or description of the profile of the people primarily responsible for managing and implementing the operation (accompanied where appropriate, like in the field of research and education, by a list of relevant publications);] - the organisation's activity reports; - an exhaustive lists of previous projects and activities performed and connected to the policy field of a given call or to the actions to be carried out; - a description of the technical equipment, tools or facilities and patents at the disposal of the applicant; - an inventory of natural or economic resources involved in the project.